play-co/billing/README.md

 ## Checking for Market Availability

-Billing supports in-app purchases on the Google Play Store on Android, and on the Apple App Store on iOS.
+Billing supports in-app purchases from the Google Play Store on Android, and from the Apple App Store on iOS.

-Purchases can fail due to network failures or market unavailability.
-You can check if the market is available by checking `billing.isMarketAvailable` before displaying the in-app store.
+Purchases can fail to go through due to network failures or market unavailability.
+You can verify that the market is available by checking `billing.isMarketAvailable` before displaying your in-app store.
 You can also subscribe to a "MarketAvailable" event (see event documentation below).

 ~~~
 // In response to player clicking store button: